 November news: What Ho, Automata, the paperback collection of the first four Reeves & Worcester Steampunk Mysteries was published last month.
 Audible released the audiobook of Magical Crimes last month too.

-More print editions! - French Fried, An Unsafe Pair of Hands, Medium Dead, Resonance and Shift will have print editions before Christmas.
+More print editions! - French Fried, An Unsafe Pair of Hands, Medium Dead, Resonance, What Ho, Automata and Shift are all available in paperback now.

-Audio books - Audible have produced audio books of eight of my books.
+Audio books - Audible have produced audio books of nine of my books.
 All are availble now at Audible, Amazon US and Amazon UK.

 Resonance: the movie!

 More good news.
 The film rights for Resonance have been optioned by Rachel Noll, an actress/film producer based in Los Angeles.
 Rachel has produced two films there and has just made her directorial debut in a third.

 Work in progress: I'm currently working on another sequel to What Ho, Automaton! and the second book in the DCI Shand series.

 - He's an NY Times bestselling author of science fiction, fantasy, mystery, humour and memoir (see Bio for more details)